fbsql/fbsql/README.md

 <a id="mocking_with_fbsql"></a>
 <h1>Mocking with FBSQL</h1>
-You can simulate FBSQL database interactions.
+You can simulate FBSQL database interactions with mock functions.

 <strong>Mock Functions</strong>

+client-server version (without mock functions)<br>

 ```js